 Layering the Bandage

 Once the wound is clean and dry, it’s time to apply New Skin.
 The key here is to apply thin layers and allow each layer to dry completely before adding more.
-A common mistake is applying thick layers, which can lead to improper adherence and an uneven finish.
-By allowing each layer to dry thoroughly, you ensure a smooth, even application that provides optimal protection for the wound.
+A common mistake is applying thick layers, leading to improper adherence and an uneven finish.
+Allowing each layer to dry thoroughly ensures a smooth, even application that provides optimal protection for the wound.

 Think of it like building layers of transparent film over the wound – each layer adds strength and protection.
 Additionally, make sure that the edges of the bandages extend slightly onto the surrounding healthy skin.
 This helps in better adherence of the bandage and ensures that it stays in place even during your dog’s activities.

-By following these proper application techniques, you can make sure that the New Skin serves its purpose effectively, providing protection and support for your dog’s wounds.
+By following these proper application techniques, you can ensure that the New Skin effectively serves its purpose, providing protection and support for your dog’s wounds.
 Remember that while this information serves as guidance, it’s always essential to consult with a veterinarian for the best course of action for your pet’s specific needs.

-Ensuring proper handling of skin sensitivity issues strengthens your ability to address your pet’s health needs proactively.
-Now, let’s explore essential strategies for managing and mitigating potential skin-related problems.
+Properly handling skin sensitivity issues strengthens your ability to proactively address your pet’s health needs.
+Now, explore essential strategies for managing and mitigating potential skin-related problems.

 Handling Skin Sensitivity Issues